 But that’s not at all to say this book isn’t worth reading.
 The suspense hooked me enough to keep reading that I finished the book in one night, and I loved how dynamic the cast of characters were.
 Plus, Ashley Flowers portrayed the small town drama so well that I wished I could see Wakarusa and its ‘good people’ on screen.
 So if you are looking for an investigative suspense thriller centered around a small town, I can promise that ‘All Good People Here’ fits the bill perfectly.

 Fans of true crime podcasts should definitely have a go at ‘All Good People Here’ because it’s written by the host of ‘Crime Junkie’ podcast.
 The investigative aspect of the book really shines through, so I’d say this book deserves a chance.

 I also think readers who like a good whodunnit with crime and family drama on the side would enjoy this book thanks to the dynamic characters and the intimate, small town feel of Wakarusa.

 If you want to add a few similar books to your TBR after ‘All Good People Here’, I have a couple of recommendations.

-If you want to dive into an atmospheric thriller, ‘The Guest List’ might do the trick.
+If you want to dive into an atmospheric thriller, ‘No products found.’ might do the trick.
 It’s about a wedding party that turns deadly as one of the guests turns up dead, and it’s a book that will keep you guessing until the very end.

 ‘All Good People Here’ by Ashley Flowers is a small town crime thriller that comes with a lot of secrets and baggage in tow.
 The bulk of the small town drama might be heavy, but it doesn’t take away from the suspense because we are led to read the same story from two different narrators, and the way they fill in the missing pieces of the puzzle is intense and captivating.